 Shrewd investors now have a chance to get in on the green revolution.
 Most of them see this as something far more than just an opportunity to cash in.
 Telsa shareholders, for example, have already seen enormous financial returns.
 And Elon Musk looks to be something of a business genius.
 But Musk and his investors didn’t start an electric car company merely as a way to turn a profit on a passing trend.

 Moral inclinations and environmental imperatives

 In the last 20 years, we’ve seen environmental awareness spread like running bamboo on a pristine pasture.
 Perhaps Al Gore’s 2006 documentary, An Inconvenient Truth, marked the tipping point for Climate Change consciousness.
 And Greta Thunberg’s youthful activism now signals the boiling point.
-People need more than cheerful slogans and provocative bumper stickers.
+But people need more than cheerful slogans and provocative bumper stickers.
 We need real solutions.

 The general public is teeming with good intentions.
 But in reality, the radical change we need isn’t going to happen without a sufficient profit motive.
-It calls for the same sort of incentive that gave us a host of COVID vaccines in a record-crushing nine months.
+It calls for the same sort of incentivizing that gave us a host of COVID vaccines in a record-crushing nine months.
 It might also take a catastrophic series of summer heatwaves, autumn hurricanes and winter power outages.
-But it seems that policymakers and big business are finally seeing the light.
+But it seems that policymakers and big business leaders are finally seeing the light.

 Bamboo, a growing industry

 Unfortunately, investing in a socially responsible and financially profitable bamboo company isn’t as simple as picking up an arrangement of lucky bamboo from your local hardware store.
 Bamboo is a wildly diverse industry, branching into all different sectors of the economy.
 It’s also a relatively young industry, lacking a certain degree of infrastructure, at least in the US.
 All of this contributes to an atmosphere of high risk and abundant opportunity.